ErfanRezaei/Intrusion-Detection-System/README.md

-# Intrusion Detection System using Neural Network wiht KDD-99 Dataset
+# Intrusion Detection System using Neural Network with KDD-99 Dataset

 This project implements an Intrusion Detection System (IDS) using the well-known KDD-99 dataset and a multi-layer Neural Network.
 The system aims to classify network traffic.